 Our faculty is passionate about mathematics.
 Their research includes game theory, recreational mathematics, cryptography, model theory, combinatorial designs, error correcting codes and dynamic systems.
 And you may even have the chance to work with them as a student researcher.
-Meet our computational mathematics program faculty and staff.

 In the news

 Mathematical modeling for the real world

 admission requirements for Memorial University and declare computational mathematics as your major to be admitted to the program.